WhiskeyTuesday/claireFinder/README.md

 ### Usage

 running the file with `node claireFinder.js` will create a text file called possibleClaireNumbers.txt in the directory from which you run it... or maybe in the directory where the js file is.
 I'm not actually sure what the behaviour would be if you ran it from outside.
 Anyway, you'd already know that if you looked at the code; it's only like 60 lines and you really shouldn't exec random code from github without reading it first.
-Remmeber to try all the relevant area codes!
+Remember to try all the relevant area codes!

 ```
 if you are more confused now